 It can be hard to remember that the people who make a search on Google are real people.
 Their questions are real, and you need to drill down into why your customers need your products or services.
 If your car packs up, you have a few options.
 You could get it fixed, you could get a new car, you could get a bike or use public transport.
 That’s 4 different solutions to a real-life problem.
 You need to devote some time to think about the searches that your customers might make and start producing content that answers these questions, and you can then optimise that content for specific keyword phrases.

 At this point, it’s probably best to ask yourself if you have your buyer personas set up yet.
 If yes, then you have a good starting point to start looking for their questions and try to establish keywords to research.
 If you don’t know about them I’ll quickly run through what they are.
 Buyer personas are fictionalised archetypes or profiles that represent your ideal customers.
 Every company can identify the types of people that they do business with, you need to write up detailed stories that cover who each of these people is, their problems, their family, their work.
 Anything that can give you a sense of the sort of things they look for when choosing products/services.
 This enables you to start thinking about searches that they’d make online in order to find your business.
-Hubspot has a useful tool to aid you in creating your buyer personas that we recommend taking a look at.
+Hubspot has a useful tool to aid you in creating your buyer personas that we recommend taking a look at called make my persona.

 Tip: Read this post if you’re unclear about buyer personas or you want to know more about them.